 Below are the steps to test a GET Request using Rest Assured:

-Step 1 – Specify the base URL to the RESTful web service using RestAssured class.
+Step 1 – Specify the base URL to the RESTful web service using the RestAssured class.

 RestAssured.baseURI = "http://dummy.restapiexample.com/api/v1/employees";

-Step 2 – Every Request in Rest-Assured library is represented by an interface called RequestSpecification.
-This interface allows to modify the request, like adding headers or adding authentication details.
+Step 2 – Every Request in the Rest-Assured library is represented by an interface called RequestSpecification.
+This interface allows modification of the request, like adding headers or adding authentication details.

 requestSpecification = RestAssured.given();